 Note: If your manufacturer does provide a separate driver for the keyboard.
 Then, don’t download the Synaptics driver.

-Update driver using device manager.
+Update the driver using the device manager.

 1. Open Device Manager and then expand the Keyboard section.